glautonvieira/fast_env/README.md

 After that, Vagrant will create a new VM, configure it, and ...

 Done!
-Do you have a development environment with facilities for automated testing installed!
+You have a development environment set up for automated testing installed!

 Ansible install the following packages: